A Day of Dining: A Local’s Guide to South Walton’s 16 Beach Neighborhoods

 Both the Perfect Pig and Sunrise Coffee Co. can transition from breakfast right into the lunch hour, so don’t miss out on their fantastic menus.
 Craving a classic BLT?
 Check.
 How about a quesadilla?
 Check.
 Brisket and pulled pork are a given at the Perfect Pig, so don’t fret.
 There are also plenty of seafood and salad options.

-Pizza is always a family-friendly dinner option, so why not let Pizza By The Sea at Gulf Place be your dinner destination?
+Pizza is always a family-friendly dinner option, so why not let Pizza By The Sea be your dinner destination?
 The open-air patio soothes the soul while you combat your hunger with unconventionally-named pizzas like Doggie Breath, Quadruple Bypass and Billy Goat’s YUM.
 Pizza By The Sea also serves salads, pasta and sandwiches.
-La Playa, which offers plenty of outdoor seating and live music, showcases a menu full of flair.
-Whether you’re craving a Southern Po’boy, a Cuban Sandwich, or empanadas, La Playa has you covered.
-The menu is definitely an exercise in diverse flavors.
+If great views and fresh seafood is what you're craving, be sure to stop by Shunk Gulley, where you can enjoy the best the Gulf of Mexico has to offer, paired perfectly with great views and live music.

 The Perfect Pig: Suite Unit C11, 7 Town Center Loop, Santa Rosa Beach: http://www.theperfectpig.com/